pendy05/vDiveR_RShiny/R/README.md

 </p>

 **Description:** <br>
 Entropy (black) and incidence of total variants (pink) were measured for each aligned *k*-mer position (1-k, 2-k+1, etc.) of the proteins.
 The entropy values indicate the level of variability at the corresponding nonamer positions, with zero representing completely conserved positions (total variants incidence of 0%).
 Benchmark reference for values for entropy (black dotted line; 9.2) and total variants (pink dotted line; 98%) that from HIV-1 clade B envelope protein [(Hu *et al.*, 2013)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0059994) are provided.
-For both individual protein and across proteome, the minimum entropy value is zero while the maximum entropy value at y-axis is obtained by rounding the highest entropy encountered up to integer.
+For both individual protein and across proteome, the minimum entropy value is zero while the maximum entropy value at y-axis is 100.

 <!--
 Interpertation of result